Peak District Kids writer: Gemma from Families Can Travel

-2. When you reach the farm on your right, climb over another stone stile and walk along the short path until you reach the road.
+2. When you reach the farm on your right, climb over a stone stile and walk along the short path until you reach the road.
 Turn left and follow the road for 180 metres.

-7. After 370 metres, you’ll reach a junction in the paths.
+6. When you have finished exploring Thor’s Cave, head down the stepped footpath (look out for fossils in the stone steps).
+After 370 metres, you’ll reach a junction in the paths.
 Turn left and continue downhill through the woods for a further 340 metres until you reach the Manifold River.

-11. Turn left onto the road and follow it around to the right, continuing slightly uphill for 360 metres.
+10. Turn left onto the road and follow it around to the right, continuing slightly uphill for 360 metres.
 After walking over a cattle grid, you’ll see a footpath on your left.
 Climb over the stone stile and into the field.

-13. Walk up the road for 180 metres until you see the public footpath sign on your left.
+12. Walk up the road for 180 metres until you see the public footpath sign on your left.
 Climb over the stone stile into the field.

-After your Thor’s Cave walk
+After the Thor’s Cave walk

 Why not visit Wetton Village Hall and Tea Room for refreshments, tasty treats and snacks?
 Or for something more substantial, you might want to tie in a pub dinner at the Royal Oak, also in the village.

 Peak District Kids is a free online resource.
-If you enjoyed this walk, you can show your support by buying me a coffee.
+If you have found this website useful for planning your family adventures, you can show your support by buying me a coffee.
 Thanks so much!

 Or perhaps purchase a Peak District Kids iron-on patch. £1 from every sale of the iron-on patches goes towards the Peak District National Park Foundation, a registered charity established to raise funds to care for the Peak District National Park.